Subscribe to Healing Emails for Parents

 “The coming and going of the seasons give us more than the springtimes, summers, autumns, and winters of our lives.
 It reflects the coming and going of the circumstances of our lives like the glassy surface of a pond that shows our faces radiant with joy or contorted with pain.” ~Gary Zukav

-These changes are very different than the abrupt and traumatic loss experienced by survivors of suicide.
+Those changes are very different than the abrupt and traumatic loss experienced by survivors of suicide.
 Survivors are faced with shocking news that alters their world and shatters the foundation of life as they knew it.
 In the beginning, it is very difficult to process such abrupt, life-altering loss.
 Things seem surreal.
 We cannot believe our loved one has gone.
 We struggle, trying to absorb and make sense of what has happened.

-Most survivors store vivid memories of the moment in which they learned their loved one died.
-Years later, they can still tell you where they were standing, what they were doing, and who was with them at the exact moment the news arrived.
+Our brains are wired to store shocking information.
+That’s why most survivors store vivid memories of the moment in which they learned their loved one died.
+Years later, they can still tell you where they were standing, what they were doing, and who was with them when the news arrived.

 The healing that survivors experience following the loss of their loved one is often not noticed.

-it is a series of imperceptible changes, accomplishments, and triumphs.
-Many times survivors feel stuck.
+It is a series of imperceptible changes, accomplishments, and triumphs.
+Many times, survivors feel stuck.
 They don’t believe they are healing or moving forward.
 It is important for those who are further along to provide reassurance.

-Those who check out Neeld’s work will note that she delineates identifiable phases and commonly shared experiences on the grief journey, but no timetable for grief.
+Those who check out Neeld’s work will note that she delineates identifiable phases and commonly shared experiences on the grief journey but no timetable for grief.
 That is because there is no timetable for healing – and no right way or wrong way to grieve.

 Ronnie